Steven Diaz: College and amateur

 During his college years Diaz also played in the USL Premier Development League for the Brooklyn Knights.

 Professional

-Diaz signed his first professional contract with Club Deportivo Tulua (commonly known as Cortuluá) in Colombia in 2010.
-In 2011, he trained with New York Redbulls and later was signed by F.C.
+Diaz signed his first professional contract with Cortuluá in Colombia in 2010.
+In 2011, he trained with New York Red Bulls and later was signed by F.C.
 New York of the USL Professional Division.
-He made his debut on April 23, 2011 in a 0-0 tie with the Charlotte Eagles.
-In 2014, Diaz signed with Puerto Rico Bayamon FC and helped qualify them to the Concacaf Champions League after participating in the CFU Championships' Cup.
+He made his debut on April 23, 2011, in a 0–0 tie with the Charlotte Eagles.
+In 2014, Diaz signed with Bayamón Fútbol Club in Puertor Rico and helped qualify them to the CONCACAF Champions League after participating in the Caribbean Club Championship.

 In 2014, Diaz signed with the New York Cosmos where he served as a back-up goalkeeper behind Jimmy Maurer and Kyle Zobeck.
 He was released following the end of the 2014 season.